UsingBlockchain/BlockSnippets/src/showcases/MiniBusiness/README.md

 ```

 - This will create and backup one digital identity.
 To find backup files, have a look inside the data/ folder.
 In the example above, it would have created a file at: `./data/your-company-name.json`.
-- Additionally, digital identities can be mapped to <b>names<b> such that they can be addressed more easily.
+- Additionally, digital identities can be mapped to <b>names</b> such that they can be addressed more easily.
 - :warning: It is primordial that you understand the importance of storing your [mnemonic phrase](https://ubc.digital/dictionary/mnemonic-phrase) securely.

 2. Setup digital identities for your digital business: